 Deutsche Windtechnik's new approach is a breath of fresh air

-Almost 80 employees currently look after wind turbines manufactured by Siemens/AN Bonus and NEG Micon.
+Over 100 employees currently look after wind turbines manufactured by Siemens/AN Bonus, Senvion, Vestas and NEG Micon spread over 35 wind farms throughout the country.
 There is a UK-based engineering team and a major component replacement team, while several technicians are working on offshore projects alongside their colleagues from other companies within the Deutsche Windtechnik group.

 Close cooperation with the entire corporate group provides a comprehensive network and a wealth of experience that enables the team to service turbines from other manufacturers as well.